Print3M/epic/README.md

 ## Dead code elimination doesn't work

-Dead code elimination doesn't work for:
+Dead code elimination doesn't work for linker output "binary".

-1. MinGW PE/COFF target
-2. Linker output "binary"

-To hack this I use `gcc` with custom linker script (`ld`) to ELF and then extracting PIC `.text` section using `objdump` to final `payload.bin` output.
+To hack this I use MinGW-w64 toolchain `gcc` with custom linker script (`ld`) to PE and then extracting PIC `.text` section using `objdump` to final `payload.bin` output.
 It works like a charm.
 This way the final payload is smaller then ever.
-This is the reason why I don't use MinGW for payload building.

 ## Stack alignment for Win API